Dermatitis

 Dermatitis is a term used for different types of skin inflammation, typically characterized by itchiness, redness and a rash.
 In cases of short duration, there may be small blisters, while in long-term cases the skin may become thickened.
 The area of skin involved can vary from small to covering the entire body.
-Dermatitis is also called eczema but the same term is often used for the most common type of skin inflammation, atopic dermatitis.
+Dermatitis is also called eczema, but "eczema" is often used for the most common type of skin inflammation, atopic dermatitis.

 The exact cause of the condition is often unclear.
 Cases may involve a combination of allergy and poor venous return.
 The type of dermatitis is generally determined by the person's history and the location of the rash.
 For example, irritant dermatitis often occurs on the hands of those who frequently get them wet.
 Allergic contact dermatitis occurs upon exposure to an allergen, causing a hypersensitivity reaction in the skin.

 Prevention of atopic dermatitis is typically with essential fatty acids, and may be treated with moisturizers and steroid creams.
-The steroid creams should generally be of mid-to high strength and used for less than two weeks at a time, as side effects can occur.
+The steroid creams should generally be of mid to high strength and used for less than two weeks at a time, as side effects can occur.
 Antibiotics may be required if there are signs of skin infection.
 Contact dermatitis is typically treated by avoiding the allergen or irritant.
 Antihistamines may help with sleep and decrease nighttime scratching.

 Dermatitis was estimated to affect 245 million people globally in 2015, or 3.34% of the world population.
 Atopic dermatitis is the most common type and generally starts in childhood.
 In the United States, it affects about 10–30% of people.
 Contact dermatitis is twice as common in females as in males.
 Allergic contact dermatitis affects about 7% of people at some point in their lives.
-Irritant contact dermatitis is common, especially among people with certain occupations; exact rates are unclear.
+Irritant contact dermatitis is common, especially among people with certain occupations, exact rates are unclear.

 Terminology

 The terms dermatitis and eczema are sometimes used synonymously.
 However the term eczema is often used to specifically mean atopic dermatitis (also known as atopic eczema).
 Terminology might also differ according to countries.
-In some languages, dermatitis and eczema mean the same thing, while in other languages dermatitis implies an acute condition and eczema a chronic one.
+In some languages, dermatitis and eczema mean the same thing, while in other languages, dermatitis implies an acute condition and eczema a chronic one.